eliaxelang007/Tello-Dart/README.md

 * Install this package on [pub.dev](https://pub.dev/packages/ryze_tello).
 * Write a dart script to control your Tello.
 * Turn on your Tello.
-* Run your script and watch your Tello fly through the air.
+* Run your script and watch your Tello fly through the air!

 ## Usage